kabashi/kabashi.github.io/src/projects.md

 (15.-18.
 Jh.)” at the Ludwig-Maximilians Univerity of Munich, Albanology (5/2021–…).

-## Tracking the infodemic-Conspiracy theories in the corona crisis ##
+## Tracking the infodemic – Conspiracy theories in the corona crisis ##

 - I am co-working on the VW-Stiftung Project "Tracking the infodemic – Conspiracy theories in the corona crisis" at the [Chair for Corpus and Computational Linguistics](https://www.linguistik.fau.de) of the